 So John Milton exhorted the British parliament in 1644 in his canonical defense of a free press.
 And so too, perhaps, do the British people need reminding just a few days away from their historic vote on Brexit.

-I have no original thoughts to contribute to the cause of Brexit--certainly nothing the indispensible Daniel Hannan has not said better.
-As for the prophesies of economic doom, it seems that should Britain be admitted to the European free trade area as is extraordinarily likely, then the costs of reduced trade volume, while non-trivial, are too small to conclusively militate in favor of Remain.
-And as for the scurrilous accusations that the case for Brexit is inextricably bound with the most sordid expressions of racism and hate, well, such vile thinking reflects the very worst of democratic sophistry.
+I have no original thoughts to contribute to the cause of Brexit--certainly nothing Daniel Hannan has not said better.
+As for prophesies of economic doom, it seems that should Britain be admitted to the European free trade area as is likely, then the costs of reduced trade volume, while non-trivial, are too small to conclusively militate in favor of Remain.
+And as for the scurrilous accusations that the case for Brexit is inextricably bound with expressions of racism and hate, well, such thinking reflects the very worst of democratic sophistry.

 The case for Brexit rests, ultimately, not on matters of trade policy or research funding or even immigration, but on the most foundational question of national sovereignty and self-rule.
-Despite wild, historically illiterate gesticulations to the contrary, Britain's freedom is not the gracious gift of faceless technocrats and bank clerks in Brussels.
-It is the hard fought accomplishment of millennia of intellectual and institutional brilliance.
-It was Britain, that remarkable little island, which invented freedom as the world has come to know it.
-And it is Britain which today must defend her precious "entailed inheritance" from the noxious temptation to succumb to a distant, bureaucratized despotism--"de jure a servant, but de facto a master."
+Despite wild, historically illiterate gesticulations to the contrary, Britain's freedom is not the gracious gift of technocrats and clerks in Brussels.
+It is the hard fought achievement of millennia of intellectual and institutional progress.
+Britain today must defend her precious entailed inheritance from the temptation to succumb to a distant, bureaucratized despotism--"de jure a servant, but de facto a master."